efrecon/primer/README.md

 #### `-c` or `--config`

-Path to a configuration file to read, in `.env` format.
-This file should contain a number of environment variables to specify the steps (and their order) that primer will perform, together with variables to change the options of these steps.
-In that file, all empty lines or lines starting with a `#` (hash mark) will be ignored.
+Space separated list of paths to configuration files to read in order, in `.env` format.
+These files should contain a number of environment variables to specify the steps (and their order) that primer will perform, together with variables to change the options of these steps.
+In those files, all empty lines or lines starting with a `#` (hash mark) will be ignored.
 Variables should be separated from their values by an equal sign `=` and values should not be quoted.
 The default is to [substitute](#no-subst) the value of existing (or set through the file) variables by their value.
 Substitution uses an almost eval-safe [implementation][subst] for security and supports all POSIX [expansion] formats.

-The default for this option is an empty value in which case:
+The default for this option is to read:

-* The file `primer.env` in the current working directory, if present will be first read.
+* The file `primer.env` in the current working directory, if present.
-* The file `primer_<mac>.env` in the current working directory, if present will be read (on "top" of the previous file).
+* The file `primer_<mac>.env` in the current working directory, if present.
+It will be read on "top" of the previous file.
 In that filename, at run time, `<mac>` will be the MAC address of the main Ethernet interface of the host, in lower-case and without any field separators.

+Primer is not only able to read files, but also remote resources.
+To access protected resources, you can combine with using the [`--curl`](#--curl) option.
+In path or resource specifications passed to `--config`, a number of tokens will automatically be replaced by their value at run time.
+These are:

+* `%mac%` will be replaced with the MAC address of the host, in lower case, without any separator signs.
+* `%host%` and `%hostname%` will be replaced with the hostname of the host, as reported by the command `hostname`.

-These defaults allow to use common primer settings across several (similar) host installations.
-Generic options for all hosts would be placed in the main `primer.env` file, while host-specific options would be present in the file containing the MAC address.
+These defaults and tokens allow to use common primer settings across several (similar) host installations and in networked settings.
+Generic options for all hosts would be placed in the main `primer.env` file, while host-specific options would be present in the resources using the `%mac%` token.
 To discover the MAC address that primer believes is the one of the main Ethernet interface, you can run the following command:

 ```shell
 ./primer -v notice env|grep -E '\s+mac:'|awk '{print $2}'|tr -d ':'